 Few of my experiences I would like to share are 1) serving as the house captain.
 2) Internship at an I.T.
 Services company and 3) voluntary services at a local shelter home and BlueCross Organization.

 I served as the Kakatiya’s house captain for the academic year 2015-2016.
 Being a house captain is not an easy job.
 There were many responsibilities on my shoulders.
-When I began my period as the house captain we were in the bottom most position of the overall championship.
-There were many difficult circumstances.
-But one thing which kept me moving was that that I was the one that my house mates were looking up to.
+When I began my term as the house captain, we were were at the bottom in the overall championship.
+Despite the many difficult circumstances, the one thing which kept me moving was the fact my housemates had complete trust in me.
+I was the one whom they were looking up to.
 With highs and lows, we as team were able to achieve the runners-up position of the overall championship.

 From the end of April to beginning of August I’ve worked as an intern in an I.T.
 Services company called Double Infinity Inc. Over there I’ve learnt to develop software.
 I’ve worked on developing products using languages like C, Java.
 I have also learnt to document the whole process.
 This internship made me familiarize with different coding languages.